Getting Started

 - Click the Pick button in the menu, or press

-⌘⇧Efrom anywhere. - Move your cursor over the color you want.
+⌘⇧Efrom anywhere. - macOS shows the built-in color sampler.
+Move the target over the color you want, then confirm your choice.

-Every picked color is automatically copied to your clipboard and added to your history.
+Every picked color is automatically copied to your clipboard (in your default format from Settings) and added to your history.
+A short confirmation appears near the cursor when copy succeeds.

 Canceling